 - Assess the current “pipeline” of prospective students, including programs for local high school students, such as the Willamette Academy and the Chemawa Indian School partnership, and recruitment of international students (e.g., Pacific Rim), and transfers, and modify recruitment tactics and practices to align with strategic goals, developing new strategies as needed; and

-- Raise the awareness among prospective students and their parents about the university’s intra-school partnerships for students, especially the joint degree programs with AGSM, Law and GSE.
+- Raise the awareness among prospective students and their parents about the university’s intra-school partnerships for students, especially the joint degree programs with AGSM and Law.

 Metrics will be chosen to measure incoming student profile (median SAT, matriculation rate), diversity (first-generation fraction, multicultural fraction, gender balance), and financial accessibility (median student debt at graduation).